Nexus-Mods/NexusMods.Archives.Nx/docs/Specification/Implementation-Details.md

 To do this, we will perform the following steps:

 - Files are sorted by size. (optimize for blocks)
-- Files are then grouped by extension. (optimize for ratio)
+- Files are then grouped by extension. (optimize for ratio) [while preserving sorting]
-- These groups are chunked into blocks.
-Files whose size exceeds `BlockSize / 2` starting with first file that doesn't fit into block are allocated their own block.
+- These groups are chunked into SOLID blocks (and huge files into Chunk blocks).
-- The groups are then re-combined in order of `total size of group data` ascending.
-- We assign the groups to individual threads using a task scheduler; which is simply a ThreadPool that will pick up tasks in the order they are submitted.
+- We assign the groups to individual blocks using a task scheduler; which is simply a ThreadPool that will pick up tasks in the order they are submitted.

 !!! note